Finding your edge

 Choosing your Edge

 It’s important to know your Edge coming in to EF.
-Sometimes people are mistaken about their Edge, or do not choose to work on ideas that align with their Edge — some of our most successful founders wanted to join EF to work on problems a million miles from their expertise.
-Don’t worry though, we’ll help you figure this out — if you’re successfully shortlisted to interview with us we’ll have a long discussion around what your Edge might be.
+Sometimes people are mistaken about their Edge, or do not choose to work on ideas that align with their Edge.
+Don’t worry though, we’ll help you figure this out during Form.

 It’s also common to identify with aspects in each category — you might be someone with a Technical Edge with a strong product-mindset.
-We encourage you to choose the one you most closely identify with as your primary Edge and we’ll talk through your supplementary or overlapping skills during your interview.
+We encourage you to choose the one you most closely identify with as your primary Edge.

 Think about your skills and expertise which are the most developed.
 Then compare yourself to other potential founders in the space — can you compete?
 If yes, then you’ve found your Edge.